 Based on the multi-award winning short film Illness (2013), No Letting Go (2015) follows the story of the Spencer family whose middle son, Timothy, struggles with anxiety, depression and mood disorder.
 As his symptoms become more and more debilitating, his parents are faced with painfully difficult choices that will change their lives forever.Written by

-In October 2016, the film was chosen by the Actors Hall of Fame to be the first ever recipient of Drama Week's Founder's Award: The Drama Week Founder's Award is presented to an independent film, television or stage production that embraces the core values of the Foundation: Education, inspiration and connection.
+In October 2016, the film was chosen by the Actors Hall of Fame to be the first ever recipient of Drama Week's Founder's Award.
+The particular award is presented to an independent film, television or stage production that embraces the core values of the Foundation: education, inspiration and connection.
 See more »

 Was this review helpful to you?

 | Report this